 I am a great believer in slow photography.
 I painstakingly create each photograph over many hours until the balance is just right and the lighting enhances every part of the image.

-Here is a selection of my recent images, a number of which formed the basis of my exhibitions in Norwich, Aldeburgh, Darsham and Snape Maltings.
+Here is a selection of my recent flower pieces, a number of which formed the basis of my exhibitions in Norwich, Aldeburgh, Darsham and Snape Maltings.
 Please see the Exhibitions page for the latest news of my shows.